Supergroups, q-series and 3-manifolds: Gauss sums and invariants for unrolled quantum groups

 The contribution of the monomial $\prod_{I}y_I^{n_I}z_I^{m_I}$ (in the expansion of $F$ described above) to the sum in the second line of (\ref{xi-invariant-massaged}) reads

-where to go from the first line to the second we used the Gauss reciprocity formula (\ref{reciprocity-alt}) with To go from the second line to the third one we made a change of variables $\tilde \beta= B\beta'+\beta,\;\beta'\in \Z_2^L,\,\beta\in \Z^L/B\Z^L$ and peformed the sum over $\beta'$.
-It results in the $2^L$ times the delta function on the condition $\tilde\gamma =0\mod 2$, which is explicitly solved by $\tilde\gamma =2\gamma$.
+To go from the first line to the second we used the Gauss reciprocity formula (\ref{reciprocity-alt}) with From the second line to the third one, we made a change of variables $\tilde \beta= B\beta'+\beta,\;\beta'\in \Z_2^L,\,\beta\in \Z^L/B\Z^L$ and performed the sum over $\beta'$, which gives the $2^L$ factor times the delta function with the condition $\tilde\gamma =0\mod 2$, that is explicitly solved by $\tilde\gamma =2\gamma$.
 Combining (\ref{xi-invariant-massaged}) and (\ref{xi-invariant-reciprocity}) we can write:

 where, as in (\ref{Zhat-plumbed-sl21}),

 This relation has the following natural conjectural generalization for rational homology spheres: